vanhoangkha/Networking-fundamentals/Day46_NAT_Dynamic_Part2.md

 # 45. NAT (DYNAMIC): PART 2

-MORE ABOUT STATIC NAT
+MORE ABOUT NAT tĩnh

-- STATIC NAT involves statically configuring one-to-one mappings of PRIVATE IP ADDRESSES to PUBLIC IP ADDRESSES
+- NAT tĩnh involves statically configuring one-to-one mappings of PRIVATE IP ADDRESSES to PUBLIC IP ADDRESSES
-- When traffic from the INTERNAL HOST is sent to the OUTSIDE NETWORK, the ROUTER will translate the SOURCE ADDRESS
+- When traffic from the INTERNAL HOST is sent to the OUTSIDE Mạng, the Router will translate the SOURCE ADDRESS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/60ba15dd-ee70-4bd9-b9a7-febf3ebbcd10)

-- HOWEVER, this one-to-one mapping also allows EXTERNAL HOSTS to access the INTERNAL HOST via INSIDE GLOBAL ADDRESS
+- HOWEVER, this one-to-one mapping also allows EXTERNAL HOSTS to Access the INTERNAL HOST via INSIDE GLOBAL ADDRESS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09de8e06-249c-4185-9d09-ca5fc1435f5a)

 ---

-DYNAMIC NAT
+NAT động

-- In DYNAMIC NAT, the ROUTER dynamically maps INSIDE LOCAL ADDRESSES to INSIDE GLOBAL ADDRESSES, as needed
+- In NAT động, the Router dynamically maps INSIDE LOCAL ADDRESSES to INSIDE GLOBAL ADDRESSES, as needed
 - An ACL is used to identify WHICH traffic should be translated
     - If the SOURCE IP is PERMITTED; the SOURCE IP will be translated
     - If the SOURCE IP is DENIED; the SOURCE IP will NOT be translated

         <aside>
-        💡 However, Packet Traffic will NOT be dropped
+        💡 However, Gói tin Traffic will NOT be dropped

         </aside>